-- 1. A participant's visit 6 General Cognitive Performance Score (normed to visit 5 $Z{V5}V6$ ) will be calculated using a formula of weighted sums based on factor analysis of all visit 5 data (Gross et al Epidemiology 2015), as shown in section 2.3 below, and Appendix 4.
-The general cognitive performance score will be calculated as long as 1 neurocognitive test is present from the battery. - 2.
-The participant's change in General Cognitive Performance Score per year is calculated as $(Z{V5}V6 Z{V5}V5)/(visit 6 date visit 5 date/365.25)$ .
-The visit 5 score $Z{V5}V5$ was calculated by Gross. - 3.
+- 1. A participant's visit 7 General Cognitive Performance Score, also known as the global cognition score, (normed to visit 5 $Z{V5}V7$ ) will be calculated using a formula of weighted sums based on factor analysis of all visit 5 data (Gross et al Epidemiology 2015), as shown in section 2.3 below, and Appendix 2.
+The general cognitive performance score will be calculated as long as 1 neurocognitive test is present from the battery. - The participant's change in General Cognitive Performance Score per year is calculated as (ZV5V7 - ZV5V6)/(visit 7 date - visit 6 date/365.25).
+In the absence of visit 6 data, change in cognitive performance is calculated as (ZV5V7 - ZV5V5)/(visit 7 date - visit 5 date/365.25).
+The visit 5 score ZV5V5 was calculated by Gross. - 3.
 Participants with a change of -0.055 standard deviations per year or worse, or with a missing change score, are considered to have Definite Cognitive Decline. - 4.
-If the General Cognitive Performance Score is missing because none of the items were completed or the participant did not attend visit 5, then the person will be considered Definite Cognitive Decline = Yes.
+If the General Cognitive Performance Score is missing because none of the items were completed or the participant missed visit 5 and visit 6, then the person will be considered Definite Cognitive Decline = Yes.

-2.3 Calculation: Domain and General Cognitive Performance Scores Formulas for Calculation of $Z{V5}V6$ Cognitive Domain Scores and General Cognitive Performance Score
+2.3 Calculation: Domain and General Cognitive Performance Scores Formulas for Calculation of ZV5V7 Cognitive Domain Scores and General Cognitive Performance Score

-Each participant's three domain scores and general cognitive performance score at visit 6 (Z relative to visit 5, $Z{V5}$ ) is calculated using a formula of weighted sums based on factor analysis of visit 5 data from all participants (Gross et al Epidemiology 2015), using the below table.
+Each participant's three domain scores and general cognitive performance score at visit 7 (Z relative to visit 5, $Z{V5}$ ) is calculated using a formula of weighted sums based on factor analysis of visit 5 data from all participants (Gross et al Epidemiology 2015), using the below table.
 The table shows the coefficients for the domain and general cognition scores when all tests included in the battery have been completed.
 Appendix 2 contains the coefficients for all factor score equations when some neurocognitive tests are missing.